tomi-iwamoto/tomi-iwamoto/README.md

 ### Hi I'm Tomomi!

 I'm a frontend developer & web designer in Brooklyn, NY.
-After a long search to discover my passions, I landed in the field of web development and design.
+After a long search to discover my passion, I landed in the field of web development and design.
 I absolutely love all things creative and coding is one of them.
 I'm a perpetual problem solver and life long learner.
 Nice to meet you!👋